 Soon, Tuttle had relocated his ant farm to the Met Office HQ and began parallel forecasting alongside IBM’s finest.
 After a short period of adjustment for Predicto and colleague Foretello to get accustomed to the new microclimate, the ants began to match the computer for the accuracy of the following day’s forecasts.

 As different generations of Predictos and Foretellos came and went, Solly began to scale back his computing resources and rely more heavily on the combined talents of the ants.
-Every individual, when segregated from its peers, quickly took on the mantle of weather forecasting, unearthing a behaviour previously unknown to naturalists.
+When segregated from its peers, every individual quickly took on the mantle of weather forecasting, unearthing a behaviour previously unknown to naturalists.

-One thing is certain; we have not heard the last of animal experimentation in this field.
+One thing is sure; we have not heard the last of animal experimentation in this field.